Loire Valley Châteaux Route

 Detailed Route Guide

 Beyond the great châteaux, the Loire Valley rewards slower exploration.
 The tufa stone villages — Troo, Montoire, Lavardin — have cave houses (troglodytes) carved directly into the cliff faces, inhabited since the Middle Ages and still used as wine cellars and occasional residences.
-The Château de Villandry, near Tours, is famous for its formal ornamental and kitchen gardens rather than its architecture — six levels of parterres in geometric patterns, tended to obsessive precision.
+The Château de Villandry, near Tours, is famous for its formal ornamental and kitchen gardens rather than its architecture — six formal gardens laid out across four terraces of geometric parterres, tended to obsessive precision.
 The old town of Amboise, where Leonardo da Vinci spent his last years at the invitation of François I and is buried in the chapel of the royal château, combines the Loire's historical richness with one of its most pleasant riverside settings.

 The Loire Valley's wines are among France's most distinctive.
 The appellation covers a long stretch of the valley and includes dramatically different styles: Muscadet (bone-dry, mineral, from the Nantais region near the mouth of the Loire), Sancerre and Pouilly-Fumé (Sauvignon Blanc, crisp and herbaceous, from the upper Loire), Vouvray (Chenin Blanc — can be dry, off-dry, or sparkling), Bourgueil and Chinon (Loire Reds, Cabernet Franc dominant), and Crémant de Loire (high-quality sparkling wines).
 The valley's cave wineries (often carved into the tufa cliffs) are one of the Loire's most distinctive experiences.

 For van drivers: the Loire Valley is one of the best routes in France for a low-powered vehicle.
 The terrain is as flat as the river valley itself — essentially zero significant elevation changes along the main D route following the river.
 The road (primarily the D952/D751) is a pleasant two-lane passing through or near every major château.
 Some of the finest châteaux (Chambord, Cheverny) require detours on minor roads through the Sologne forest.
 Traffic management at peak season (July-August) can create queues at Chambord and Chenonceau — arrive before 10am or after 4pm.
 Motorhome parking at most châteaux.
-Wild camping near the Loire is generally tolerated on higher river banks.
+Overnight parking rules vary by commune — use official aires and campgrounds rather than informal riverbank stops.

 Frequently Asked Questions